eth-p/uni-chip8/docs/project/Product-Document.md

 At the meetings (Scrum-style), group members discuss **weekly progress updates**, **issues encountered along the way**, and **planning for the following week's activities and milestones**.

-Members may require additional meetings where full attendance are not required.
-These additional meetings mainly focus on group-oriented work, such as discussing and working on the structure of the interpreter project with no documentation needed unless requested.
+Members may request additional meetings where full attendance are not required.
+These additional meetings mainly focus on group-oriented work, with no documentation needed unless requested.

 ### Via Discord